Brian Peters (gridiron football): Iowa Barnstormers

 Peters signed with the Iowa Barnstormers of the Arena Football League on July 5, 2012.
 He recorded 13.5 tackles and one fumble recovery during his time with the Barnstormers.

 Omaha Nighthawks

 Peters was signed by the Omaha Nighthawks of the United Football League in 2012 and released by the team before the start of the 2012 season.

 Saskatchewan Roughriders

 Peters joined the Saskatchewan Roughriders' practice roster in 2012 and signed with the team in January 2013.
 The Roughriders won the 101st Grey Cup against the Hamilton Tiger-Cats on November 24, 2013.
 Peters had five special teams tackles during the game.
+Peters became the first player in Rider history and the fifth in CFL history to lead a team in tackles and special teams tackles in the same season.

 Minnesota Vikings

 On February 23, 2015, the NFL's Minnesota Vikings announced that they had signed Peters.
 He was released by the Vikings on September 5 and signed to the team's practice squad on September 6, 2015.

 Houston Texans

 Peters was signed off the Vikings' practice squad by the Houston Texans on September 30, 2015.
 He made his NFL debut on October 4, 2015, against the Atlanta Falcons.
 He recorded 17 special teams tackles in 2015, which tied for the league lead with Johnson Bademosi and Cedric Peerman.
 As of 2018, he is one of the Texans' six team captains due to his outstanding play on special teams.

 On December 24, 2018, Peters was placed on injured reserve.